Phazzie/mixitfixit/refactoring_guide.md

 2. **Write the code**: We will write the code to pass the test.
 3. **Refactor**: We will refactor the code, making sure it passes all the tests.
 4. **Repeat**: We will repeat the process for each new feature or fix.

-### Code Review

-* **Have someone else review your code**: Have another person review your code, this person should check for:
-    * Correctness.
-    * Readability.
-    * Comments.

-### Bug Fixes
-Fixing bugs effectively is critical for creating high-quality software.
-Here are some guidelines for bug fixes:

-* **Understand the Bug:** Before attempting a fix, make sure you fully understand the bug.
-Try to reproduce it reliably.
-* **Isolate the Problem:** Pinpoint the exact code section causing the issue.
-* **Write a Test:** If possible, write a failing test that reproduces the bug.
-This will help ensure that the bug is truly fixed and won't reappear later.
-* **Fix the Bug:** Make the necessary code changes to resolve the issue.
-* **Run the Test:** Run the test you wrote (or an existing test) to confirm that the bug is fixed.
-* **Test Thoroughly:** Don't rely solely on the test you wrote.
-Test the surrounding code and related features to ensure that the bug fix didn't create any new problems.
-* **Document the Fix:** Add comments to the code explaining the bug and the fix.
-This will help others (and your future self) understand the history of the code.
-* **Code Review:** Have another developer review your bug fix to ensure its correctness and quality.
 ### 5. Next Steps

-After completing the deep refactor:

-1.  **Comprehensive Code Review:** Conduct a thorough review of the entire codebase to catch any remaining issues.
-2.  **Implement More Tests:** Expand the test suite to cover more cases.
-3.  **Refine:** Go back and improve parts of the code that are still weak, or can be improved.
-4.  **Address the remaining project checklist:** begin working on the checklist and adding the remaining features.
-5.  **Monitor and Maintain:** Regularly review and update the code to prevent code quality issues from accumulating.

 This guide provides a robust framework for refactoring the Relationship Resolver project.
 By following these steps, we can significantly improve the quality, maintainability, and extensibility of the codebase.